Chiral perturbation theory for baryon-number-violating nucleon decay into a vector meson

-To set the stage, we first review our recent work on BNV interactions involving triple quarks~\cite{Liao:2025vlj}.
-In LEFT or its extension by a new light field, a general BNV operator involving triple light quarks without being acted upon by a derivative can always be expressed in terms of the following four independent structures and their chirality partners,
+To set the stage, we recall our recent results on BNV interactions involving triple quarks~\cite{Liao:2025vlj}.
+In LEFT or its extension by a new light field, a general BNV operator involving triple light quarks without being acted upon by a derivative always fall into one of the following four independent structures and their chirality partners,